0xJonaseb11/hlf_cc_dev_go/README.md

 # Alternatively, you can check and commit with `chain.sh`
 chain.sh commit # commit
 chain.sh querycommitted # status of commit
-chan.sh list # list of installed chaincode
+chain.sh list # list of installed chaincode

 # Common lifecycle flags used
 -n -v # Name && version of chaincode